Research Compliance Topics in the News

 Conflict of Interest Cases

 Research misconduct is defined as fabrication, falsification, or plagiarism in proposing, performing, or reviewing research, or in reporting research results.
 As cases of research misconduct show, misconduct is carried out by individuals at all levels and in many fields of research.
 For more information on Research Misconduct, visit the Office of Research Compliance and Training website.
-Here are a few recent cases of research misconduct:

 Research Misconduct Cases

 “Export controls” refer to U.S. laws and regulations that control the conditions under which certain technology, commodities and software can be transmitted overseas to individuals, including U.S. citizens, or to a foreign national on U.S. soil.
 Consequences for violating export control laws and regulations are severe, and may include criminal penalties for the individuals who violate them.
 For more information on Export Controls, visit the Office of Research Compliance and Training website.
-Here are a few recent cases of export control issues:

 Export Control Cases